 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, Croatia, FYR Macedonia, Montenegro, Serbia
+Countries: Albania, Bosnia and Herzegovina, Kosovo, Croatia, North Macedonia, Montenegro, Serbia

 Lead executing agency: Regional Cooperation Council (RCC)

 As the countries of South-East Europe are looking to join the European Union and gain membership within international organisations, they face the task of harmonising their existing legal systems with EU law.

 In response to demand from partner countries, the Open Regional Fund (ORF) – Legal Reform project has been supporting the process of rapprochement with the EU since 2007, focusing in particular on civil and commercial law and on modernising the way in which justice is administered.
 The project works with partner countries to align legal conditions with the acquis communautaire and other legal framework instruments.
 Reform efforts focus on the issues of justice and fundamental rights as well as justice, freedom and security.
 Taken together, these constitute the backbone of EU rapprochement reforms.
 In addition, the project provides support to implement new laws effectively and promotes institutional safeguards for the rule of law, the separation of powers and judicial impartiality.

 The ORF – Legal Reform project concentrates its efforts on fostering regional cooperation and sharing expertise.
 Against the backdrop of existing ethnic conflicts in the Western Balkans, most notably between Kosovo on the one hand and Serbia and Bosnia and Herzegovina on the other, this cooperation can assist in overcoming political tensions.